-Learn some common chord progressions, and at this point you can even start experimenting with writing your first songs.
+Learn some common guitar chord progressions, and at this point, you can even start experimenting with writing your first songs.

 Well, it’s not an easy guitar skill to master.
-Actually starting to do it is not hard though if you follow these steps as well as learn some music theory.
+Actually, starting to do it is not hard if you follow these steps as well as learn some music theory.

-Phrasing techniques used right, are what will make your friends realize you can really play.
+Phrasing techniques used correctly are what will make your friends realize you can really play guitar.

 If you followed the steps in the link on improvisation in the skill above, you have realized you actually need to know only two scales to start improvising in any major or minor key.

 And that the quality of your solos is not directly proportional to how many scales you can play, or in how many positions.

 What makes a solo or a lick stand out is the phrasing – how you play the notes.

 This lesson on phrasing will show you the nuts and bolts of this underrated but crucial aspect of guitar playing.

 It’s what gets you thinking in terms of melodic phrases, and thus, makes it possible to actually create them.

 You’re probably learning other musicians’ guitar riffs by now, but power chords actually make it possible to create your own riffs.